Change Control Diagram

 This tool will help you make sure that changes to the project are authorised appropriately.

-Implement a project by managing how changes to the project are made
+Implement a project by making sure that changes to the project are controlled and appropriately authorised.

 What is it?